 - Dress code at events is not specified, although where events take place at public venues, these venues may have specific criteria.

 - It is a requirement that all those associated with Hargraves Institute take care to protect themselves and each other through observing the following protocols of privacy and confidentiality:

-- Members and other participants in Institute activities accept responsibility for protecting their own confidential material and IP by not disclosing it in the collaborative forum environment.
-Participants should assume that forums are public, which they may well be if guests are present.
+- All participants in any activities accept responsibility for protecting confidential material and IP by not disclosing it in the collaborative forum environment.
+Participants should assume that all forums are public, which they may well be if guests are present.